-A problem with the approaches described above, however, is that the representations (or attention weight matrices) learned on different scales are of different sizes.
-For example, in the above examples, the representation learned from $\mathbf{x}_{\mathrm{words}}$ is a $9 \times d$ matrix, and the representation learned from $\mathbf{x}_{\mathrm{phrases}}$ is a $3 \times d$ matrix.
+A problem with the approaches described above, however, is that the representations (or attention weight matrices) learned at different scales are of different sizes.
+For example, in the scenarios above, the representation learned from $\mathbf{x}_{\mathrm{words}}$ is a $9 \times d$ matrix, while the representation learned from $\mathbf{x}_{\mathrm{phrases}}$ is a $3 \times d$ matrix.
 A simple solution to this problem is to perform upsampling on the phrase-based representation to expand it to a $9 \times d$ matrix.
 Likewise, we can perform downsampling on the word-based representation to shrink it to a $3 \times d$ matrix.
-Then, the combination model $\mathrm{Combine}(\cdot)$ can be the same as those described in Section \ref{sec:transformer-multi-branch-model}.
+The combination model $\mathrm{Combine}(\cdot)$ can then be implemented as described in Section~\ref{sec:transformer-multi-branch-model}.

-It is worth noting that multi-scale modeling is widely discussed in several fields.
-For example, in computer vision, multi-scale modeling is often referred to as a process of learning a series of feature maps on the input image \citep{fan-etal:2021multiscale,li-etal:2022mvitv2}.
-Unlike the multi-branch models presented here, the multi-scale vision Transformer models make use of the hierarchical nature of features in representing images.
-Systems of this kind are often based on a stack of layers in which each layer learns the features on a larger scale (e.g., a higher channel capacity) from the features produced by the previous layer.
+It is worth noting that multi-scale modeling is widely discussed across several fields.
+In computer vision, for example, multi-scale modeling is often referred to as the process of learning a series of feature maps from the input image~\citep{fan-etal:2021multiscale,li-etal:2022mvitv2}.
+Unlike the multi-branch models presented here, multi-scale vision Transformer models make use of the hierarchical nature of features when representing images.
+Systems of this kind are typically based on a stack of layers in which each layer learns features at a larger scale (e.g., a higher channel capacity) from the features produced by the previous layer.